section-engineering-education/engineering-education/articles/support-vector-machines/index.md

 2. `support_vectors_`: It returns data points closest to the margin(support vectors).

-3. `n_support_`:  It returns the number of support vectors for each class.
+3. `n_support_`:  It returns the number of data points present on the margin of each class.

-4. `dual_coef_`:  These are the weights of the support vectors in the decision function.
+4. `dual_coef_`:  It stores the weights of the data point on the margin in the decision function.

 5.  `coef_`: This attribute, only available in the case of the linear kernel, provides the weight assigned to each feature.